ThomasKWPoon/ddosbasic/intl.en-US/Anti-DDoS Premium Service/Pricing/Billing method.md

 ## More information {#section_rkf_vqf_4gb .section}

-**How to select a business bandwidth specification**
+**How to select a Clean bandwidth specification**

-You can select an appropriate bandwidth specification based on the daily inbound and outbound traffic peaks of all businesses that have or will be connected to the Anti-DDoS Premium instance.
-Make sure that the maximum business bandwidth of the instance is greater than the peak value of the inbound and outbound traffic of all businesses.
+You can select an appropriate Clean bandwidth specification based on the daily inbound and outbound traffic peaks of all businesses that have or will be connected to the Anti-DDoS Premium instance.
+Make sure that the Clean bandwidth of the instance is greater than the peak value of the inbound and outbound traffic of all businesses.

 **Note:** Typically, the outbound traffic is greater than the inbound traffic.